Initial Steps

 Step 1 - Determine your target certification area

-Prior to applying to PACE, determine the subject area and grade level you want to pursue your certification area in.
-For admission to PACE, we require an overall GPA of 2.75 and 12-24 semester credit hours of content coursework on transcript.
-If you do not meet the admission requirements, you will first need to take and pass a TX PACT exam prior to applying (see details below).
+Prior to applying to PACE, determine the subject area and grade level in which you want to pursue your certification area.
+For admission to PACE, we require an overall GPA of 2.75 and 18-30 semester credit hours of content coursework on a transcript.

 TX PACT exams and exam preparation resources are located at this site: